Stephen Clapp: Performance

 As a member of the Beaux-Arts String Quartet, Clapp won the first Naumburg Chamber Music Award.
 He won the Josef Gingold Prize of the Cleveland Society for Strings while a student at the Oberlin Conservatory.
 Clapp was concertmaster of the Aspen Chamber Symphony, Nashville Symphony, and the Austin Symphony Orchestra.

 Clapp performed in numerous summer festivals in Europe and North America.
 He was a founding faculty member of Credo Chamber Music, at Oberlin Conservatory.
-He was first violinist in the Blair String Quartet from 1967-72.
+He was first violinist in the Blair String Quartet from 1967 to 1972.

 In 1982, Clapp was the founding violinist of the Oberlin Trio, along with cellist Andor Toth Jr. and pianist Joseph Schwartz.